 There!
-Even in the muted midsummer sun, he could see her through the thickets as if she were a light of her own.
-Though his voice was so hoarse it was no longer audible, he’d cry out if she’d move closer to the river; subdue his worry whenever he caught a glimpse of her light deep within the shadows of the woods.
-He moved with her as best he could, blundering to the east, pausing, and then staggering west down river as she wandered blindly in her obvious misery.
+Even in the muted midsummer sun, he could see her through the thickets as if she were a light of her own making.
+Though his voice was so hoarse it was no longer audible, he’d cry out if she’d move closer to the river; subdue his worry whenever he caught a glimpse of her beautiful light that radiated deep from within the shadows of the woods.
+He moved with her as best he could, paralleling her wanderings along the other bank; blundering to the east and then pausing; staggering west down river as she wandered blindly in her obvious misery.
 She disappeared into the woods again.
 He kept on the move.